barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 GreenBank).
 A wants to start charging C an amount monthly.
 For this reason, A asks C to setup a mandate with C's PurpleBank. <sup>[7](#footnote_7)</sup> Once this is setup, on the pre-agreed intervals (e.g. every 15th of the month), C's direct debit processor submits a debit instruction to the scheme.

-This is grouped together in batch files and submitted to the central scheme (e.g. Bacs in the UK) for processing, along with all other payments.
+This is grouped together in batch files and submitted to the central scheme (e.g. [Bacs][73] in the UK) for processing, along with all other payments.
 As already discussed in [part 1][1], the payment scheme has a central pool of money from all participating banks.

 Unlike push payments, in this case C's account will be credited immediately by using money from the central pot.
 Meanwhile the scheme will claim (debit) the money from A's account to make up for the difference.
 In case something went wrong with A's debit (e.g. not enough funds, mandate no longer valid), the scheme will take the money back from C.